This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \frac{dT}{dp} = \frac{\partial T}{\partial p} + \frac{\partial T}{\partial V}\frac{dV}{dp} = \frac{V}{nR} + \frac{p}{nR}\frac{dV}{dp}. \end{align} \]

 Putting this into Eq.
-(9.16), you get
+(9.16), one obtains

 \[ \begin{align} c^{(V)}m\frac{dp}{dV}\left(\frac{V}{nR} + \frac{p}{nR}\frac{dV}{dp}\right) &= -p\Leftrightarrow \frac{c^{(V)}}{R_s}V\frac{dp}{dV} + \frac{c^{(V)}}{R_s}p = -p\nonumber\\ \Leftrightarrow V\frac{dp}{dV} &= -p\left(1 + \frac{R_s}{c^{(V)}}\right). \end{align} \]